-Bill StatusUnfortunately, this bill did not receive a public hearing and is dead for the session.
-The Senate proposed $100,000 in the state budget for a Dental Therapy Task Force to identify strategies for authorizing dental therapy statewide.
-Poverty Action is advocating for the State Legislature to keep this funding in the reconciled budget they send to Governor Inslee.
+Bill StatusUnfortunately, this bill did not receive a public hearing and therefor cannot be reintroduced until next session.
+The legislature included $50,000 in the state budget for a Dental Therapy Task Force to identify strategies for authorizing dental therapy statewide.

 Updating the Standard of Need and Increases Access to DCAP – HB 1151

 What It DoesThis bill would update the "standard of need" used to calculate benefit amounts, allow families to access the Disaster Cash Assistance Program (DCAP) more than once in a 12 month period, and create a 5-month period of transitional food assistance for families not receiving other benefits.

 Bill StatusThis bill was signed by the governor on March 31!

 Promoting Economic Inclusion for People Experiencing Poverty – SB 5241

 What It DoesThis bill establishes an economic inclusion grant program to be led by people experiencing poverty and available to local communities to promote equity, economic inclusion, and a stable financial foundation for people experiencing poverty, with a particular focus on people of color and people in rural counties.
 The Poverty Reduction Work Group (PRWG) steering committee will be consulted on these measures and compensated accordingly.
 Provisions are also made to help federally-funded state programs coordinate existing programs and resources more effectively.